FOLLOW US

 Terrorists are very likely to try to carry out attacks in France.

-Terrorism attacks could be indiscriminate, including in places frequented by foreign nationals such as:
+Terrorism attacks could be indiscriminate, including in places visited by tourists and foreign nationals such as:

 • shopping centres